Entrée to Black Paris

 Other Black Paris Walking Tours

-In addition to our two most popular private black Paris walking tours, you have a choice of nine extraordinary walks that explore Paris in a way never seen before!
+In addition to our three most popular private black Paris walking tours, you have a choice of ten extraordinary walks that explore Paris in a way never seen before!

 - Beauford Delaney's Montparnasse.
-Our most recently created walking tour honors painter Beauford Delaney, an African-American man and a universal artist who lived most of his 26 years in Paris in Montparnasse.
+This tour honors painter Beauford Delaney, an African-American man and a universal artist who lived most of his 26 years in Paris in Montparnasse.
 This walk features his haunts, including two sites that bear commemorative Beauford Delaney plaques on their façades.

 - Montparnasse - The Artists' World.
 See where many great African-American artists lived and worked.
-Learn about the French Antilleans who came to Paris to study and who created a stir amongst French and American women alike.
+Persons discussed include Archibald Motley, Loïs Mailou Jones, Meta Vaux Warwick Fuller, and Henry O. Tanner.
+Learn about the French Antilleans who came to Paris to study and whose presence created a stir amongst French and American women alike.

 - In the Shadow of Montmartre.
 Walk the area south of Montmartre hill, where the first African-American community developed after World War I. See where Bricktop opened three jazz clubs, where Gene Bullard trained amateur and professional athletes, and more!